SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

       - A specialized team will be pre-assigned and on standby to staff the mobile units during surge conditions.
       - Staff allocation will be planned in advance, ensuring there is no delay in deployment.
 This includes creating a roster of healthcare professionals trained specifically for mobile unit operations.

-Power Supply for the Mobile Units: electric Generator, Equipment fixed securely to the mobile units so that it doesn't move in transit.
+<h3>Power Supply for the Mobile Units: electric Generator, Equipment fixed securely to the mobile units so that it doesn't move in transit.</h3>

    <h3>Question: Where will patients wait for the Mobile Units, especially in cold or harsh weather conditions</h3>